If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 The primary responsibility for caring for and nurturing pēpi, tamariki or rangatahi lies with their family, whānau, hapū, iwi and family group.

-It’s important the option being considered can work successfully, and the decision and plan is developed with family, whānau, hapū and iwi and meets the needs, interests and oranga of the pēpi, tamaiti or rangatahi.
+It’s important that options and decisions are considered and the plan is developed with family, whānau, hapū and iwi and meets the needs, interests and oranga of the pēpi, tamaiti or rangatahi.

 Considerations when working with parents and a pēpi, tamaiti or rangatahi